-We expect motherhood from coming naturally, but the only thing that comes naturally about motherhood is guilt!
+We expect motherhood to come naturally, but the only thing that comes naturally about motherhood is GUILT!

 Why is Milk Supply So Important?

-A lot of new mother end up quitting breastfeeding.
+A lot of new mothers end up quitting breastfeeding.
 Their reasons for quitting vary, but I’ve heard from so many friends that they quit because they just couldn’t keep their hungry baby satisfied.